abreucarvalho/portfolio/content/post/2021-07-14-climate-indices-gif/index.md

     raster::plot(wc_prec_series$prec7,

-                 main = "Fig.1 Monthly Precipitation in July")
+                 main = "Fig.1 - Average Precipitation in July from 1970 to 2000")
 ```

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

-We can see, from the values parameter, that some regions achieved more than 1500 mm average precipitation in July (*prec7*) for the entire period 1970 to 2000.
+We can see, from the values parameter, that some regions achieved more than 1500 mm average precipitation in July (*prec7*).

 Note that the raster package also comes with a `animate` function built in: